EyupErgin/HookHunter/README.md

 ## Process of the Project:
 The process of the project will include 4 different algorithms and similarity analysis as the main logic.
-In this process, Fuzzy will be used for similarity analysis, Hypenation for character substitution, Homoglopht for hyphenation and TLD algorithm for TLD based analysis.
+In this process, Fuzzy will be used for similarity analysis, Hypenation for character substitution, homoglyph for hyphenation and TLD algorithm for TLD based analysis.

 ## HookHunter's To-Do:
 - [x] Fuzzy Hash based similarity algorithm will be developed for similarity analysis,